-The Cookware Company (USA), LLC, a Delaware limited liability company, (“CWC”) operates a website at www.greenlife-cookware.com (the “Site”) for the purpose of enabling you to learn more about CWC and its products, purchase such products, and to contact CWC.
+The Cookware Company (USA), LLC, a Delaware limited liability company, (“CWC”) operates a website at www.greenlife-cookware.com (the “Site”) to enable you to learn more about CWC and its products, purchase such products, and to contact CWC.
 CWC respects your privacy, and this policy covers CWC’s processing, protection, transfer and use of information collected from you through the Site.

 2. Definitions.
 In this policy:

-(a)“Analytical Data” means all Non-Personal Data obtained through the use of session and persistent cookies (or other tracking technologies) and server log files (including, but not limited to, (i) your search terms, (ii) your computer’s access date and time, browser, connection speed, Internet service provider, language, location, manufacturer, visit details, and operating system, and (iii) whether or not you opened e-mail messages and other electronic communications from CWC, and if you did, the times they were opened).
+(a) “Analytical Data” means all Non-Personal Information obtained through the use of session and persistent cookies (or other tracking technologies) and server log files (including, but not limited to, (i) your search terms, (ii) your computer’s access date and time, browser, connection speed, Internet service provider, language, location, manufacturer, visit details, and operating system, and (iii) whether or not you opened e-mail messages and other electronic communications from CWC, and if you did, the times they were opened).

-(c)“Collected Data” means all (i) Personal Data and (ii) Non-Personal Data.
+(c) “Collected Data” means all (i) Personal Information and (ii) Non-Personal Information.

-(d)“Non-Personal Data” means all information that is not Personal Data (including, but not limited to, any Analytical Data) and that is electronically collected by CWC through the Site and e-mail messages and other electronic communications sent by you to CWC.
+(d) “Non-Personal Information” means all information that is not Personal Information (including, but not limited to, any Analytical Data) and that is electronically collected by CWC through the Site and e-mail messages and other electronic communications sent by you to CWC.

-(e)“Personal Data” means all information electronically collected by CWC through the Site and e-mail messages and other electronic communications sent by you to CWC that relates to an individual and that identifies, or can be used in conjunction with other readily-accessible information to identify, such individual (including, but not limited to, such individual’s name, e-mail, address, phone number, and purchase history with CWC).
+(e) “Personal Information” means all information collected by CWC, electronically or manually, through (i) the Site, (ii) e-mail messages and other electronic communications that you may send to CWC, and (iii) other sources in the ordinary course of CWC’s business, that relates to an individual and that identifies, or can be used in conjunction with other readily-accessible information to identify, such individual (including, but not limited to, such individual’s name, e-mail, address and phone number).

 3. Data Collection.
 All Collected Data obtained from you is provided by you (or by a third party on your behalf) voluntarily, except for any Analytical Data obtained automatically through the Site as set forth in this policy.
-Regardless of how CWC collects Collected Data, CWC will only collect Personal Data that is (a) relevant to (i) the purposes for which it is provided by you or (ii) CWC’s other legitimate business purposes (including, but not limited to, marketing) or (b) required by applicable law.
+For example, CWC collects your name, address and payment information when you purchase a product from us.
+We also collect information and content when you engage with us on social media (like when you tag us or our products and services or allow us to follow your social media profile).
+Regardless of how CWC collects Collected Data, CWC will only collect Personal Information that is (a) relevant to (i) the purposes for which it is provided by you or (ii) CWC’s other legitimate business purposes (including, but not limited to, marketing) or (b) required by applicable law.
 You are responsible for obtaining any approvals, authorizations, consents, permissions and permits that are required in connection with your providing CWC with any information (including, but not limited to, any information relating to a third party).